 The Philadelphia Phillies are one of the oldest franchises in Major League Baseball.
-Stars like Mike Schmidt, Pete Alexander, Dick Allen, Steve Carlton, and Jimmy Rollins all have called the city of Philadelphia home at one point.
-But while the Phillies have yet to match the success that the former-Philadelphia Athletics did during the early parts of the 20th century, the Phillies have given the city plenty to cheer about over the years.
-Here’s a look at the Phillies’ World Series history.
+Stars like Mike Schmidt, Pete Alexander, Dick Allen, Steve Carlton, and Jimmy Rollins all have called Philly home at one point.
+But while the Phillies have yet to match the success that the former Philadelphia Athletics did during the early parts of the 20th century, the Phillies have given the city plenty to cheer about over the years.
+Here’s a look at how many World Series titles the Phillies have won.

 Philadelphia Phillies World Series history